northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 ## Running the debugger

+> [!IMPORTANT]
-> **IMPORTANT:** At present, we only provide support for debugging in VSCode.
+> At present, we only provide support for debugging in VS Code.
 Debugging through other tools may work, but they are untested.

-If you are unfamiliar with using VSCode's debugging functionality for Go, see:
+If you are unfamiliar with using VS Code's debugging functionality for Go, see:

 * <https://code.visualstudio.com/docs/editor/debugging>
 * <https://github.com/golang/vscode-go/blob/master/docs/debugging.md>

 To enable debugging for this Terraform provider:

-1. In VSCode, open the extension pane for _Run and Debug_.
+1. In VS Code, open the extension pane for _Run and Debug_.

 1. At the top of the pane, select _Debug Terraform Provider_ from the pulldown menu, then click the _Play_ icon (sideways triangle).
 The bottom statusbar will change color.

 1. If the console does not open automatically, you can open it with `⌘ ⇧ P`, search for "debug", and select _Debug Console: Focus on Debug Console View_.

-1. In the VSCode console, there will be a line of code that begins with `TF_REATTACH_PROVIDERS=` and then a JSON string.
+1. In the VS Code console, there will be a line of code that begins with `TF_REATTACH_PROVIDERS=` and then a JSON string.
 Copy the entire line, paste it into your Terminal, and **prefix** the command with the `export` keyword.

     ```bash
     export TF_REATTACH_PROVIDERS='{"@TODO":…}'